 Egg freezing is a proactive method of fertility preservation.
-NCFMC uses the most advanced techniques available in the Sacramento region.
+NCFMC uses the most advanced techniques available.

-Egg freezing – also called oocyte cryopreservation or egg vitrification – is a proactive method of fertility preservation.
-Originally pioneered for women whose cancer and/or cancer treatments threatened their future fertility, egg vitrification is now available for any woman concerned that infertility will be an issue later on.
+Egg freezing – also called oocyte cryopreservation or egg vitrification – is a proactive method of fertility preservation that has become increasingly popular.

 Women who choose fertility preservation undergo the first few steps involved in IVF: ovarian reserve testing (to see whether you have enough eggs), ovarian stimulation using injectable fertility medication and egg retrieval.
 The eggs are instantly frozen into a glass-like, rather than crystallized, form.
-These vitrified eggs are stored until you are ready to begin IVF treatments.
+These vitrified eggs are stored until you are ready to start your family.

 Typically, women who participate in fertility preservation: